Complex surface patterning in homo- and heteroepitaxial contexts: (simultaneous) step bunching and step meandering: Numerical solutions

-From \autoref{fig:3d_diagram} clear regions (shaded in different colors) in the diagram can be noticed - straight step bunching (orange background) at high \(\gamma\), bunching + meandering (blue background) at intermediate values of \(\gamma\) and ``pure" meandering (light blue background) at low \(\gamma\).
-The destabilizing force of \(\kappa_a/\kappa_r\) makes each of the structures more pronounced - bunches become more tightly packed (i.e. \(l_{min}\) - the minimal step-step distance in the bunch decreases) and meanders become more ``extreme".
-The B1-type \cite{Krasteva2016} of the \textit{MM2} model is preserved here, in the pure step bunching case and in the case of bunched meanders, the minimal distance in the bunch \(l_{min}\) does not depend on the number of steps \(N\) - the bunches are incompressible.
-The preservation of this model property is not \textit{a priori} clear from \autoref{eq:mm2_meandering} and poses the question the preservation of the scaling of \(l_{min}\) with the number of steps in the bunch for other choices of velocity functions.
+From \autoref{fig:3d_diagram} clear regions (shaded in different colors) in the diagram can be noticed - straight step bunching (orange background) at high \(\gamma\), bunching + meandering (blue background) at intermediate values of \(\gamma\) and ``pure'' meandering (light blue background) at low \(\gamma\).
+The destabilizing force of \(\kappa_a/\kappa_r\) makes each of the structures more pronounced - bunches become more tightly packed (i.e. \(l_{min}\) - the minimal step-step distance in the bunch decreases) and meanders become more ``extreme''.
+The B1-type of the \textit{MM2} model is preserved here, in the pure step bunching case and in the case of bunched meanders, the minimal distance in the bunch \(l_{min}\) does not depend on the number of steps \(N\) - the bunches are incompressible, which is typical and expected of heteroepitaxial B1-type models.
+The preservation of this model property is not \textit{a priori} clear from \autoref{eq:mm2_meandering} and poses the question of the preservation of the scaling of \(l_{min}\) with the number of steps in the bunch for other choices of velocity functions.

 Finally, the low-pass filter effect of \(\gamma\) can be observed in the wavelength of the meanders.
 At higher values, only the lower-frequency meandering modes survive and define the structure.